Ellsworth's 3-0 win over Osceola closer than it looks on pap...

 Mackenzie Kummer worked her magic at the net, and recorded 17 kills and three blocks, leading the Panthers in both categories.
 Vande Berg said that the junior middle hitter is always a reliable blocker for the team.

-The Panthers will have their work cut out for them when they travel to River Falls on Thursday, Oct.
-5 to take on the undefeated Wildcats.
+The Panthers traveled to River Falls on Thursday, Oct.
+5 to take on the undefeated Wildcats to end their week of play.
+This time, Ellsworth was the team sent home after an 0-3 loss.

-"We know River Falls is a good team," Vande Berg said.
+"We know River Falls is a good team," Vande Berg said after Tuesday night's match.
 "They were down at state last year, and I think they're even better this year, so we've got to mix up our offense to try to move their block around and work out some serve receive stuff so we're ready, and we'll do what we can."

+River Falls proved Vande Berg's Tuesday night sentiments to be true—they really are a good team.
+The 11-0 Wildcats came out hot and created a dreadful match for the Panthers who lost the first set 5-25.

+"We walked onto the court in the first game scared," Vande Berg said Thursday night.